-2n.
+Requirements for 2n.
 SUPPORTING STUDENTS WHO ARE DYSREGULATED, ESCALATED, AND/OR EXHIBITING SELF-REGULATORY CHALLENGES

-- Utilize the components of Collaborative Problem Solving or a similar framework to continually provide instruction and skillbuilding/training related to the student's demonstrated lagging skills. - ☐ Take proactive/preventative steps to reduce antecedent events and triggers within the school environment. - Be proactive in planning for known behavioral escalations (e.g., self-harm, spitting, scratching, biting, eloping, failure to maintain physical distance).
+- Utilize the components of Collaborative Problem Solving6 or a similar framework to continually provide instruction and skill-building/training related to the student's demonstrated lagging skills7. - Take proactive/preventative steps to reduce antecedent events and triggers within the school environment. - Be proactive in planning for known behavioral escalations (e.g., self-harm, spitting, scratching, biting, eloping, failure to maintain physical distance).
 Adjust antecedents where possible to minimize student and staff dysregulation.
-Recognize that there could be new and different antecedents and setting events with the additional requirements and expectations for the 2020-21 school year. - Establish a proactive plan for daily routines designed to build self-regulation skills; self-regulation skill-building sessions can be short (5-10 minutes), and should take place at times when the student is regulated and/or is not demonstrating challenging behaviors. - Ensure all staff are trained to support de-escalation, provide lagging skill instruction, and implement alternatives to restraint and seclusion. - Ensure that staff are trained in effective, evidence-based methods for developing and maintaining their own level of self-regulation and resilience to enable them to remain calm and able to support struggling students as well as colleagues. - Plan for the impact of behavior mitigation strategies on public health and safety requirements: - Student elopes from area - o If staff need to intervene for student safety, staff should: - Use empathetic and calming verbal interactions (i.e. "This seems hard right now.
-Help me understand...
-How can I help?") to attempt to re-regulate the student without physical intervention. - Use the least restrictive interventions possible to maintain physical safety for the student and staff. - Wash hands after a close interaction. - Note the interaction on the appropriate contact log. - If unexpected interaction with other stable cohorts occurs, those contacts must be noted in the appropriate contact logs. - Student engages in behavior that requires them to be isolated from peers and results in a room clear. - If students leave the classroom: - Preplan for a clean and safe alternative space that maintains physical safety for the student and staff - Ensure physical distancing and separation occur, to the maximum extent possible. - Use the least restrictive interventions possible to maintain physical safety for the student and staff. - Wash hands after a close interaction. - Note the interaction on the appropriate contact log. - If unexpected interaction with other stable cohorts occurs, those contacts must be noted in the appropriate contact logs.
+Recognize that there could be new and different antecedents and setting events with the additional requirements and expectations for the 2020-21 school year. - Establish a proactive plan for daily routines designed to build self-regulation skills; self-regulation skill-building sessions can be short (5-10 minutes), and should take place at times when the student is regulated and/or is not demonstrating challenging behaviors. - Ensure all staff are trained to support de-escalation, provide lagging skill instruction, and implement alternatives to restraint and seclusion. - Ensure that staff are trained in effective, evidence-based methods for developing and maintaining their own level of self-regulation and resilience to enable them to remain calm and able to support struggling students as well as colleagues. - Ensure that spaces that are unexpectedly used to deescalate behaviors are appropriately cleaned and sanitized after use before the introduction of other stable cohorts to that space.